Panama–United States relations: Donald Trump's second presidency (2025–present)

-In late 2024 and in 2025, president-elect Donald Trump threatened to retake control of Panama Canal stating the United States was “taking back” the canal while incorrectly claiming that China operated it, although there is a higher presence of Chinese companies around the canal.
+In late 2024 and in 2025, president-elect Donald Trump threatened to retake control of Panama Canal, stating the United States was “taking back” the canal while incorrectly claiming that China operated it, although there is a higher presence of Chinese companies around the canal.

-On February 2, 2025, U.S. Secretary of State Marco Rubio visited Panama and told Panamanian President José Raúl Mulino that Panama must reduce Chinese influence in the Panama Canal or face consequences; Panama stated that it would not renew its membership in China's Belt and Road Initiative following expiration.
+On February 2, 2025, U.S. secretary of state Marco Rubio visited Panama and told Panamanian president José Raúl Mulino that Panama must reduce Chinese influence in the Panama Canal or face consequences; Panama stated that it would not renew its membership in China's Belt and Road Initiative following expiration.

-In February 2025, Panama agreed to accept deportees from third countries under the Trump administration’s immigration policies.
+In February 2025, Panama agreed to accept deportees from three countries under the Trump administration’s immigration policies.
 The U.S. deported thousands of undocumented migrants, including individuals from China, Pakistan, and Afghanistan, to Panama and Costa Rica, rather than their countries of origin.
 Analysts suggest Panama accepted these deportations under economic and political pressure, as Trump threatened tariffs and even suggested U.S. control over the Panama Canal.
 Deportees were housed in hotels and camps, with many refusing repatriation due to safety concerns.
 Many of these migrants, including families, were held in the remote San Vicente immigration center in the Darién jungle, with restricted access to legal counsel.
 Human rights organizations, including the ACLU, criticized the arrangement, citing due process violations and safety concerns.
 Panama’s President Jose Mulino provided limited responses when questioned about the situation, while the U.S. State Department emphasized that transit countries determine migrants' removability under their laws.

+On 2 January 2026, President Mulino declared the crisis with the United States to be over, stating that "Panama moved toward a relationship of respect, restored trust, joint work, and friendship, and the canal remained Panamanian."